EX0PH1US/theonewhobetrayedall/README.md

 If you look at the decoded file, I have hinted "add x00".

 To get the answer, you will have to add 00 at the start and then one in the middle to make it an 8-bit binary.
 00110111 -> this decodes to <b>seven</b> which is the answer to the form.
-You will have to convert it into ASCII and not hexadecimal, which corresponds to 37 or the decimal number 55, but the answer is in ASCII.
+You will have to convert it into ASCII and not hexadecimal, which corresponds to 37 or the decimal number 55.

 </i>7 refrences the seven sins</i>